kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Define this for extra volume (in pair with extraVolumeMounts) Extra mounts for the pods.
+Define this for extra volume (in pair with extraVolumeMounts)

+Extra mounts for the pods.
 Example shown is for connecting a legacy NFS volume to NextCloud pods in Kubernetes.
 This can then be configured in External Storage

 </td>
 </tr>
 		<tr>
 <td>

-<a id="extraVolumeMounts" class="anchor">extraVolumeMounts</a>
+<a id='extraVolumeMounts' class="anchor">extraVolumeMounts</a>

 </td>
 <td>